Does your company try to cheat your customer?

 Dishonest pricing

-The “promotion” for cheap parking on the right only becomes less of a bargain as you are probably driving into the carpark and see up close the “for 10 minutes” in tiny font at the bottom of the panel.
+The “promotion” for cheap parking on the right only becomes less of a bargain as you are probably driving into the car park and see up close the “for 10 minutes” in tiny font at the bottom of the panel.

 They will only get your business once, if at all and I bet you’d warn your friends and family not to park there.

 We come across this and the BOGO (buy one get one) offers frequently.
 BOGO started its life as BOGOF (for free, making the two products 50% cheaper) and I believe that many people still interpret the message as such.
-I think buyers beware should be the new norm when being promised such discounts.
-I myself make a point of ignoring them, because I know I will always be disappointed with the actual offer, compared to my first interpretation of it.
+I think buyer beware should be the new norm when being promised such discounts.
+I myself make a point of ignoring them because I know I will always be disappointed with the actual offer, compared to my first interpretation of it.

 Dishonesty online